airsplay/lxmert/README.md

 | test-dev         | 72.42%  | 60.00%  | 74.50% (test-P) |
 | test-standard    | 72.54%  | 60.33%  | 76.18% (test-U) |

-All the results in the table are produced exactly by this code base.
+All the results in the table are produced exactly with this code base.
-VQA and GQA allow limited number of test-standard submissions, we use our remaining submission entry from VQA/GQA challenges this year to get these results.
+Since VQA and GQA test server only allow limited number of 'test-standard' submissions, we use our remaining submission entry from VQA/GQA challenges 2019 to get these results.
 For NLVR2, we only test once on the unpublished test set (test-U).